First 7 Days With a Rescue Dog: What to Expect

 The first few days and even weeks can also be overwhelming for you and your rescue pup.
 So, let’s ensure the first week goes as smoothly as possible.

-This day-by-day guide will help you get the best out of this first week together.
+This day-by-day guide will help you make the most of your first week together.

 Day 0: BEFORE you bring home your new rescue dog